avgurf/lyrics-finder/README.md

 Ever hit shuffle and got stuck with that line from a song about love?
 What about that one song with the word 'baby' in it from last week??
-Want to find a song your fiend likes about dogs?
+Want to find a song your friend likes about dogs?
 Last.FM Lyrics Finder will go though your Last.FM library and will find songs with your search query in their lyrics :)

 ## Installation